 Time to fill: 55 days

-Education runs 27 percent below the national CPH average but with the second-longest time to fill of any industry, after executive search.
+Education runs well below the national CPH average but with the second-longest time to fill of any industry, after executive search.
 Academic calendars constrain hiring to specific windows (spring and fall), and credentialing (teaching licenses, background checks) adds 2 to 4 weeks to most searches.
 K-12 and higher education have different profiles: K-12 runs closer to $3,000 per hire, higher education closer to $5,000 per hire.

 Small vs large company effect.